Topic Financial reporting enforcement Financial reporting enforcement

 Companies subject to enforcement

-The following list comprises companies whose securities within in the meaning of section 2 (1) of the WpHG were admitted to trading on an organised market und whose home Member State according to section 2 (6) of the WpHG was Germany on the reporting date 1 July 2017.
-The list is based amongst others on the notifications of the German stock exchanges pursuant to section 17d (2) of the FinDAG as well as on information of foreign stock exchanges about the listings there.
-The list will be updated on the reporting date 1 July 2018 and will be available on BaFin’s website during the fourth quarter 2018.
+The following list encompasses companies whose securities were admitted to trading on an organised market und whose home Member State according to section 2 (13) of the WpHG was Germany on the reference date 1 July 2018.
+The information on the identified companies on the list refers to reports of the German stock exchanges pursuant to section 17d (2) of the FinDAG as well as on information of foreign stock exchanges about local listings.
+The next update of the list will take place on the reference date 1 July 2019 and will be available on BaFin’s website during the fourth quarter 2019.